turingschool/lesson_plans/ruby_01-object_oriented_programming_with_ruby/four_bit_binary_adder.markdown

 chip and observe the outputs (an LED works great for an output).
 Don't forget to try the inputs in all of the possible configurations to determine your outputs.

+## Section 2 -- Medium Challenge -- 1-Bit Full Adder

+A binary adder is a common electronic component that utilizes the gates we've seen in the previous exercises.

+You can see a diagram of how the circuit works: [Logicly Circuit Diagram](../images/1BitFullAdder.logicly)

+To view this diagram, you'll need to use this program: [Logicly Circuit Modeler](http://logic.ly/) (you can use the free trial).

-## Section 2 -- Spicy Challenge -- 4-Bit Binary Adder
+## Section 3 -- Spicy Challenge -- 4-Bit Binary Adder

 If you complete the previous section of logic gate experimentation, try your hand at something more complex by building the 4-bit binary adder described in this video: